-The MSc IBP programme equips students with core business competencies and interdisciplinary training to place business dynamics within a broad political, economic and social context.
-The degree provides students with the competence to locate socio-economic, macro-economic, and political changes, analyse firms' market and non-market strategies, understand the logics behind economic and managerial behaviour, develop applied analysis for business and public organizations, and develop their analytic skills via advanced quantitative and qualitative methodologies.
+The MSc IBP programme equips students with advanced business fundamentals and interdisciplinary training to place business dynamics in a broad political, economic, and social context.
+The degree provides students with the competence to locate socio-economic, macro-economic, and political changes, analyse firms' market and non-market strategies, understand the logics behind political, economic and managerial behaviour, develop applied analysis for business and public organizations, and develop their analytic skills via advanced quantitative and qualitative methodologies.